dzekelid/domains/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/domains/master/_listings/sendgrid/whitelabel-domains-id-validate-post.md
-- name: SendGrid Get Whitelabel Domains Domain
+- name: SendGrid Patch Whitelabel Domains Domain
-  description: "**This endpoint allows you to retrieve a specific domain whitelabel.**\n\nA
+  description: "**This endpoint allows you to update the settings for a domain whitelabel.**\n\nA
     domain whitelabel allows you to remove the \u201Cvia\u201D or \u201Csent on behalf of\u201D message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.